Deligne's conjecture for automorphic motives over CM-fields: Introduction

-In order to treat the central critical value when we cannot directly complete $\Pi'_1$ to satisfy \eqref{piano}, we need a second expression for automorphic $L$-functions: the Ichino-Ikeda-N. Harris formula (henceforward: the IINH formula) for central values of automorphic $L$-functions of $U(N)\times U(N-1)$, stated below as Conjecture \ref{conjecture II}.
+In order to treat the central critical value when we cannot directly complete $\Pi'_1$ to satisfy \eqref{piano}, we need a second expression for automorphic $L$-functions: the Ichino-Ikeda-N. Harris formula (henceforward: the IINH formula) for central values of automorphic $L$-functions of $U(N)\times U(N-1)$, stated below as Thm.\ \ref{conjecture II}.
 Here the novelty is that we complete both $\Pi$ on $G_n(\A_F)$ and $\Pi'_1$ on $G_m(\A_F)$ to isobaric cohomological representations $\tilde{\Pi}$ and $\tilde{\Pi}'$ of $G_N(\A_F)$ and $G_{N-1}(\A_F)$, respectively, for sufficiently large $N$, adding $1$-dimensional representations $\chi_i$ and $\chi'_j$ in each case, so that the pair $(\tilde{\Pi}, \tilde{\Pi}')$ satisfies \eqref{piano}.
 At present we have no way of interpreting the critical values of $L(s,\tilde{\Pi} \times \tilde{\Pi}')$ as cohomological cup products, for the simple reason that both $\tilde{\Pi}$ and $\tilde{\Pi}'$ are Eisenstein representations and the integral of a product of Eisenstein series is divergent.
 However, we can replace the Rankin-Selberg integral by the IINH formula, provided we assume \begin{hyp} For all $i, j$ we have

-Here $s_0$ denotes the central value in each case ($s_0 = \frac{1}{2}$ in the unitary normalization). \end{hyp} We have already assumed that the central value of interest, namely $L(s_0,\Pi \times \Pi'_1)$, does not equal zero.
-Assuming Hypothesis \ref{non-van-global}, an argument developed in \cite{harrisANT,grob-harr}, based on the IINH formula, allows us to express the latter central value in terms of automorphic periods of arithmetically normalized holomorphic automorphic forms on unitary groups.
-In order to relate the values in Hypothesis \ref{non-van-global} to the IINH formula, which is a relation between periods and central values of $L$-functions of pairs of unitary groups, we apply Hypothesis \ref{duality} and the theory of stable base change for unitary groups, as developed in \cite{KMSW,shin}, to identify the $L$-functions in the IINH formula with automorphic $L$-functions on general linear groups.\\
+Here $s_0$ denotes the central value in each case ($s_0 = \tfrac{1}{2}$ in the unitary normalization). \end{hyp} We have already assumed that the central value of interest, namely $L(s_0,\Pi \times \Pi'_1)$, does not equal zero.
+Assuming Hyp.\ \ref{non-van-global}, an argument developed in \cite{harrisANT,grob-harr}, based on the IINH formula, allows us to express the latter central value in terms of automorphic periods of arithmetically normalized holomorphic automorphic forms on unitary groups.
+In order to relate the values in Hyp.\ \ref{non-van-global} to the IINH formula, which is a relation between periods and central values of $L$-functions of pairs of unitary groups, we apply Hyp.\ \ref{duality} and the theory of stable base change for unitary groups, as developed in sufficient generality in \cite{KMSW,shin}, to identify the $L$-functions in the IINH formula with automorphic $L$-functions on general linear groups.\\